How to Determine the Difference Between Complaining vs Venting

 Do you know the difference between venting and complaining?
 Complaining can negatively impact relationships.
 Venting however, can be healthy for your relationships.
 In this blog, I will break down the key differences and show you how to do more venting and less complaining.

-It’s a fine line between venting and complaining.
-On the receiving end, they can look similar because venting and complaining share some of the same emotions, frustration, anger and even sadness.
-Being a chronic complainer can literally ruin your relationships and even prevent you from making meaningful relationships in the future.
-Venting is much healthier for relationships because it allows you to return back to your wonderful self.
-After complaining you’re still upset, but after venting you feel a sense of peace that allows you to move own and continue being awesome!
+There is a fine line between venting and complaining.
+On the receiving end, they can look similar because venting and complaining share some of the same emotions such as, frustration, anger and even sadness.
+Being a chronic complainer can ruin your relationships and even prevent you from making meaningful relationships in the future.
+Venting is much healthier for relationships because it allows you to return to your wonderful self.
+After complaining you’re still upset, but after venting you feel a sense of peace that allows you to move on and continue being awesome!
 Venting is a path towards healing while complaining is a path towards conflict.

 So How Do We Tell the Difference?

 When you’re sharing your emotions, one way to determine if you are complaining or venting is if you are open minded.
 Complainers only see it from their point of view.
 They are not open to other possibilities or ideas.
 That’s why they often complain about the same thing over and over.
 They believe they are 100% right and whoever else is involved is 100% wrong.
 When you are truly venting, you are not looking for answers.
 You’re simply sharing your feelings and that’s it.
 You’re not trying to convince the listener that you are right and everyone else is wrong.
 In fact, it is not uncommon to admit your mistake or your shortcomings while venting.